 - ART- Bernina Grade C and D embroidery machines

 - CSD- Husky gram, Singer and Poem machines

 You can always refer to your embroidery machine’s user manual to find out which file formats are accepted before you save your digital patterns.

-Final step- Sewing your patterns
+Step 6- Sewing your patterns